ricardojalv1/past-projets/README.md

 **4 - Sentiment Classification with Logistic Regression - Preprocessing.py** is a logistic regression model used to make binary sentiment classification on movie reviews.
 This was done in the context of my COMP 550 - Natural Language Processing class.
 The objective of this assignment was to learn about the best NLP pre-processing decisions and not about maximizing the accuracy of the model.  <br />

+**5 - French CYK and Tree.py** is an implementation of the Cocke–Younger–Kasami algorithm (CYK) on a simplified french context-free grammar (french-grammar.txt and french-grammar - readable.txt).
+The file deconstructs a french sentence into Part-of-Speech tags and prints a tree according to the grammar rules.
+This was undertaken in the context of my COMP 550 - Natural Language Processing class.